 Have you stopped and really watched a kid play recently?
-Are you concerned about the way your child plays by themselves or with others?
+Are you concerned about the way your child expresses themself or how they connect with others?
 Kids want to have fun.
 And often the best way for them to express themselves is through play.
 And let's face it, we all like to play, or at least we should.
 You will find a well- hidden but comprehensive collection of toys in my office.
 And trust me, the kids find them immediately.
 This is also a great way to build rapport with kids who may be wary of the idea of coming to a stranger's office "to talk."

 Sometimes you don't want to talk.
 Maybe that's not your style.
 Sometimes not feeling good about yourself or your life requires creativity.